Abhinav-1524/Ha-Ha-Hattori/README.md

 ## Ha-Ha-Hattori 🥷
 In the realm of shadows and secrets, the legendary ninja, Ninja Hattori, finds himself entangled in trouble.
-As he trains diligently in his ancient dojo, distressing news reaches him – the sacred flag, an emblem of honor and wisdom, has been stolen by a malevolent force.🌇
+As he trains diligently in his ancient dojo, distressing news reaches him – the sacred flag, an emblem of honor and wisdom, has been stolen by a malevolent force.

 Feeling the weight of responsibility, Ninja Hattori knows he cannot face this perilous challenge alone.
-Help him on his quest using the Godot engine to create a virtual world of obstacles and train him to capture the flag. 🚩 💻 🌍
+Help him on his quest using the Godot engine to create a virtual world of obstacles and train him to capture the flag.  💻 🌍

 ### TO-DO's 📌 :

-- Create a virtual world 🌍 and the character 🥷 using provided assets.
+- Create a virtual world  and the character using provided assets.

-- Implement movements to the character .The character should be able to move in any direction and implement jump.🕹
+- Implement movements to the character .The character should be able to move in any direction and implement jump.

-- Implement mouse movements make it as third person view.🖱
+- Implement mouse movements make it as third person view.

-- create a custom parkour scene and a flag at the finish point.🏁
+- create a custom parkour scene and a flag at the finish point.

-- Implement timer and game over screen. ⏲
+- Implement timer and game over screen.